The Future Fund.

 Mike Godfrey

 Mike is a Director in our Business Tax team.
-He joined as a trainee accountant in our Audit and Accounts team in Read more …
+He joined as a trainee accountant in our Audit and Accounts team in Read more about this author …

 Sign up to receive practical guidance on CORONAVIRUS (COVID-19)